 The Online claim form (also called Electronic Notice of Accident Claim Form or eNOAC) allows you to lodge your CTP insurance claim online.
-View our FAQs below, watch our help videos or contact us for assistance.
+View our FAQs below or contact us for assistance.

 - visit https://ctpportal.maic.qld.gov.au

 - select your role type (e.g. ‘I am a person with an injury’)

 - click ‘Register/login’ button and follow the instructions.

 The password must have between 8 and 64 characters.
 The password must contain at least 3 of the following:

 - a digit

 - a symbol.

 At the bottom of the first page of the Queensland CTP claim portal, there is a ‘Forgot Password?’ button.
 Click on this and follow the instructions.